xunxunhuang/Shixun-Huang.github.io/index.md

 layout: page
 ---

-I received my bachelor's degree of Software Engineering in 2015 from Nanjing University and received my master's degree of Information Technology in 2017 from the University of Melbourne.
-I have received my PhD degree proudly under the supervision of [Zhifeng Bao][zhifeng] and
+Shixun is currently a reserach fellow at RMIT.
+He received my bachelor's degree of Software Engineering in 2015 from Nanjing University and received his master's degree of Information Technology in 2017 from the University of Melbourne.
+He has received my PhD degree proudly under the supervision of [Zhifeng Bao][zhifeng] and
-[J. Shane Culpepper][pepper] in 2021.
-My research is centered within the intersection of Graph Data, Machine Learning and Efficient Algorithms.
+[J. Shane Culpepper][pepper] in June, 2021.

 [zhifeng]: https://baozhifeng.net/
 [pepper]: https://culpepper.io